explorable-viz/esop2025/ESOP-revision-plan.md

 - [ ] [3.5] "we can use the notion of sufficiency as a test of correctness" doesn't really make sense.
 - [ ] [3.5] "This leads us to define the following pair of functions.."
 How are the definitions that follow supposedly suggested by the intuition just given?
+- [ ] [3.5] The decision to omit ▼ from subsequent discussion weakens the story a bit: why make a big point of adjoint/conjugate pairs if one element of the pair is irrelevant?
+(And we do refer to it later: Lemma 3.13 mentions it.)
+As it happens, it does now have a role in the implementation (since ▼(bot) picks out the "inert" input, i.e. input that isn't used anywhere) so we can justify in that way.
+Even if that were not so I think it would be preferable to include it for symmetry, especially in Fig. 7, where its omission invites confusion.

 ## More significant changes